boviq/boviq-theme-haritha/README.md

 # Haritha - Boviq Theme
-Boviq theme with a greenish color pallette.
+Boviq theme with a greenish color palette.